 Eggs are nutritious little marvels!
 They are one of the cheapest, most completely nutritious foods we have in the kitchen.
-An they are so versatile, ready to make a meal in a minute.
+And they are so versatile, ready to make a meal in a minute.
 Check out some of the basics of egg cooking with Ann – separating the yolks from the whites, boiling, poaching, and scrambling to one of those easy, delicious baked omelets, frittatas.
-Look and Learn!

 Potato Tomato Frittata